-About 10% of the PSI's annual government funding of CHF 240 million in 2009 was earmarked for nuclear energy research.
+In 2009, about 10% of the PSI's annual government funding of CHF 240 million was earmarked for nuclear energy research.
 The PSI's government-funded nuclear energy research activities have been reduced by more than half over the past two decades.
-To a large extent this reduction was compensated by external funding.
-With the current staffing quota per year of about 185 person-years (plus about 30 PhD students), and about CHF 7m to 8m for operations and maintenance and investment costs, a balance has been reached.
-More than 50 per cent of the overall direct costs of nuclear energy research are externally funded by the Swiss Nuclear Power Plant Operators, the National Cooperative for the Disposal of Radioactive Waste (Nagra), the Swiss Federal Nuclear Safety Inspectorate (ENSI) and other national and in particular international agencies (inter alia EU and OECD/CSNI).
+To a large extent, this reduction was compensated by external funding.
+With the current staffing quota of about 185 person/year (plus about 30 PhD students) and about CHF 7m to 8m for operations, maintenance and investment costs, a balance has been reached.
+More than 50% of the overall direct costs of nuclear energy research are externally funded by the Swiss Nuclear Power Plant Operators, the National Cooperative for the Disposal of Radioactive Waste (Nagra), the Swiss Federal Nuclear Safety Inspectorate (ENSI) and other national and in particular international agencies (inter alia EU and OECD/CSNI).
 Most of this support is for long-term research contracts.

-About 50 per cent of the nuclear energy research at PSI concentrates on reactor safety and safety-related operational aspects of Swiss NPP and on nuclear waste disposal.
-With nearly 20 per cent of the resources, future reactor concepts, in particular their safety features, which rely on inherent safety mechanisms and on passive system layouts are investigated (to a limited extent through an active partnership of PSI in the Generation IV International Forum (GIF).
+About 50% of the nuclear energy research at PSI concentrates on reactor safety and safety-related operational aspects of Swiss NPPs and on nuclear waste disposal.
+With nearly 20% of resources, future reactor concepts, in particular their safety features, which rely on inherent safety mechanisms and on passive system layouts, are investigated, to a limited extent through an active partnership of PSI in the Generation IV International Forum (GIF).